 Why You Should Visit

-Whitney Preserve is adjacent to beautiful Cascade Springs, the largest perennial spring and one of only two warm springs found in the Black Hills.
+Whitney Preserve is adjacent to beautiful Cascade Springs, a large perennial spring and one of many warm springs found in the Black Hills.
 The preserve, named for Nathaniel and Mary Whitney, conservation pioneers in South Dakota, includes three miles of Cascade Creek just below its source, Cascade Springs.
 During daylight hours, visitors also can walk along a nature trail that is one of the best places in the Black Hills to see birds.

 Why TNC Selected This Site